 What professional positions were realistic opportunities at the time of Dallin H. Oaks’s call to the Quorum of the Twelve Apostles?

-What did Dallin H. Oaks see as the difference between being a judge and lawyer who had been called to be an Apostle—and an Apostle who used to be a judge and lawyer?
+What did Dallin H. Oaks see as the difference between being a judge who had been called to be an Apostle—and an Apostle who used to be a judge?

 President Oaks did not serve a full-time mission as a young man because of the Korean War.
 And although he had served as a member of a stake presidency and as a regional representative, he lacked some of the Church experiences that many general authorities had.